How to Adopt a Cat in Calgary

 Each rescue has their own application form.
 Common questions:

-Pro tip: Apply quickly when you find a cat you love.
-Popular cats — especially kittens, young adults, and any cat with great photos — get multiple applications within 24 hours.
+Pro tip: apply quickly when you find a cat you love.
+Popular cats (especially kittens, young adults, and any cat with great photos) get multiple applications within 24 hours.
 Don't spend three days “thinking about it.”

-Step 4: Phone interview & cat meeting
+Step 4: Phone interview and cat meeting

 Step 5: Adoption costs

-Calgary cat adoption fees in 2026:
+Typical Calgary cat adoption fees in 2026 fall in these directional ranges:

-Step 6: Bring your cat home — the 3-3-3 rule
+Step 6: Bring your cat home with the 3-3-3 rule

 First 3 days: decompression